ptewarie/cypress-automation/readme.md

 # Example of cypress testing framework

-This is with a set of [Cypress.io](https://www.cypress.io) E2E test.
-This test will run a smoke test and the reports will be saved automatically using mochawesome, and mochareports
+This is with a set of [Cypress.io](https://www.cypress.io) E2E tests.
+This test will run some smoke tests and the reports will be saved automatically using mochawesome, and mochareports

 ## Install and use